Warriors 3 shut-out by Trawlers

 Warriors 0-4 Trawlers

-A frustrating night in terms of the result, but despite the score-line, the Warriors can be proud of their commitment and attitude against a side bolstered by top-tier players.
+A frustrating night in terms of the result, but despite the score-line, the Warriors can be proud of their commitment and attitude.

 Jonjo Marshall